slimslenderslacks/claude-plugins/plugins/docker-mcp-gateway/commands/mcp-debug.md

 ### 💡 Recommended Actions
 Provide step-by-step instructions to resolve issues, such as:
-- If `docker mcp` command not found: Enable MCP Toolkit in Docker Desktop (Settings → Features in Development → Enable "MCP Toolkit")
+- If `docker mcp` command not found: Enable Docker MCP Toolkit in Docker Desktop (Settings → Beta Features → Enable "Docker MCP Toolkit")
 - If no servers enabled: Run `docker mcp catalog show docker-mcp` to see available servers, then enable with `docker mcp server enable <server-name>`
 - If Docker daemon not running: Start Docker Desktop
 - If permission errors: Verify user has Docker access permissions